virtualjj/aws-s3-backed-cloudflare-static-website/README.md

 ## SETUP HUGO WEBSITE EXAMPLE

 Now that your CodeCommit user has been setup with an SSH key you need to initialize a local repo with `git`.
 When we performed the steps in [CONFIRM STATIC HOSTING WORKS](#confirm-static-hosting-works) we used a simple index.html file.
-You will probably be using a static generator like [Hugo](https://gohugo.io/getting-started/) or [Jekyll](https://jekyllrb.com/) which has a lot of files to track.
+You'll probably be using a static generator like [Hugo](https://gohugo.io/getting-started/) or [Jekyll](https://jekyllrb.com/) which has a lot of files to track.

 1. As an example, I will setup a new Hugo site on my local OS X machine.
 If you don't have Hugo but want to try it you can follow the [Quick Start](https://gohugo.io/getting-started/quick-start/).
 Here are the commands to check the Hugo version, create a new site, change directory into it, and confirm your working path: